pasqal-io/emulators/docs/emu_mps/advanced/config.md

 The truncation mentioned above functions by throwing away the smallest singular values, until their squared sum exceeds $precision^2$.
 The result is that the truncation procedure finds the smallest MPS whose distance is less than `precision` away from the original state.
 As described on [the page of errors in TDVP](errors.md#truncation-of-the-state), the error in TDVP increases with the number of timesteps, so for long sequences or small `dt`, improving the precision might be required.

+Implications:

+- Smaller `precision` → more singular values kept → higher accuracy and larger memory/CPU cost.

+- For long sequences or very small `dt`, reducing `precision` may be necessary to avoid accumulated truncation error.

+Recommendation

+- Start with the default precision and lower it only if observables (fidelity, magnetization) show a systematic drift.

 ## max_bond_dim

 In addition to the above procedure, at each truncation step, no more than `max_bond_dim` singular values are kept.
 This parameter will impose a hard cap on the memory consumed by the quantum state, at the cost of losing control over the magnitude of the truncation errors.

+Guidance:

+- Increase `max_bond_dim` when precision-limited truncation repeatedly hits the cap.

+- Monitor `results.statistics` (e.g., maximum bond dimension used) to decide whether to raise the cap.

 ## max_krylov_dim